In SketchUp, you can copy geometry by using

 - Move the cursor to copy your selection.
 A copy of your selection follows the Move cursor as you move it onscreen.
 In the figure, the fence panel has been copied.

 - Click where you want to place your copy.
-The copied entities are now selected and the original entities are deselected.
-Alternately, to move your selection a precise distance, you can type a length value, such as 21' or 30m, and then press Enter (Microsoft Windows) or Return (Mac OS X).
+The copied entities are now selected and the original entities are not selected.
+Alternately, to move your selection a precise distance, you can type a length value, such as 21' or 30m, and then press Enter.

 - (Optional) Immediately after placing your copy, create multiple copies or equally spaced copies by typing a value and a multiplier, which appear the Measurements box.
 The following table outlines your options.